thomaslabar/mutsupply_simulations/README.md

 # Mutation Supply Simulations

-This project contains scripts to explore hypotheses concerning the role of population size in altering the genetic architecture of evolutonary repair in asexual populations.
+This project contains Julia scripts to explore hypotheses concerning the role of population size in altering the genetic architecture of evolutonary repair in asexual populations.

 ## Description